zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 9. For each name server IP in the *CDNSKEY RRsets* set do:

-    1. Extract the CDNSKEY and its RRSIG records, if any.
+    1. Get the CDNSKEY and its RRSIG records, if any.
     2. If any CDNSKEY record is a "delete" CDNSKEY, then do:
        1. If there is more than a single CDNSKEY record then add the name server IP to the *Mixed Delete CDNSKEY* set.
        2. Else, add the name server IP address to the *Delete CDNSKEY* set.
        2. Go to next name server IP.
-    3. Extract the DNSKEY and its RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
+    3. Get the DNSKEY and its RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
     4. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set